rdammkoehler/DockerKata/11_change_container_state.md

 ## Intent

-The purpose of this kata is to familarize yourself with the notion that the containers disk and states is independet of the image that created it.
+The purpose of this kata is to familiarize yourself with the notion that the containers disk and states is independent of the image that created it.

 ## Overview

-In this exercise we will start a container, install the `vim` editor, create a document, demonstrate that the document is saved on the containers disk, stop and restart the container, and demonstrate that the document is still saved on the disk.
+In this exercise, we will start a container, install the `vim` editor, create a document, demonstrate that the document is saved on the containers disk, stop and restart the container, and demonstrate that the document is still saved on the disk.
 Finally we will stop the container again.

 ## Kata Steps